 Udder Bliss: One Cow, Three Cats and Some (Very) Fresh Milk

-In 1954, LIFE photographer Nat Farbman made a series of pictures of some enterprising (and entertaining) felines on Art Badertscher’s dairy farm near Fresno, California.
-It seems that one of Badertscher’s cats, Squirrley, rose up on her hind legs one day for a squirt of milk right from a cow’s udder — and ever since then, the farmer had been training all of the farm’s cats to do the same.
+In 1954, LIFE photographer Nat Farbman made a series of pictures of some enterprising (and entertaining) felines on Art Badertscher’s dairy farm near Fresno, Calif.
+It seems that one of Badertscher’s cats, Squirrley, rose up on her hind legs one day for a squirt of milk right from a cow’s udder—and ever since, the farmer had been training all of the farm’s cats to do the same.

 In the shot below, Blackie gets the good stuff while Squirrely (right) and Brownie duke it out.